Nonexpansive directions in the Jeandel-Rao Wang shift: Resolutions of Conway Worms in the Jeandel-Rao Wang shift

 where the heights of complete blocks seen in the figures are underlined.
-Flipping the Conway worm of slope 0 from the positive to the negative resolution (or vice versa) flips a $4,5$ into a $5,4$ in the above sequence.
-The sequences correspond to the two biinfinite completions of the right-infinite Fibonacci word \cite{berstel_mots_1980}:
+Notice that flipping the Conway worm of slope 0 from one resolution to the other flips a $4,5$ into a $5,4$ in the above sequence, see Figure~\ref{fig:all-Conway-worms-in-JR-in-one-image}.
+After replacing $5$ by $\texttt{0}$ and $4$ by $\texttt{1}$, the above sequences correspond to the two biinfinite Fibonacci word \cite{berstel_mots_1980}, that is, the lower and upper Sturmian sequences of slope $\alpha=\varphi^{-2}=2-\varphi$:

 Thus the structure of the Fibonacci word, a particular example of a Sturmian sequence, is required in the sequence of Lemmas to follow.